 Ingredients: Water, Glycerin*, Guar Gum*, Sweet Potato Powder*, Rice Powder*, Sunflower Seed Oil*, Lecithin, Coconut Oil*, Papaya Fruit Extract*, Olive Leaf Extract*, Fennel Seed Extract*, Laminaria Digitata Extract*, Cinnamon Powder*, Sodium Chloride, Peppermint Indian Leaf Oil*, Clove Bud Flower Oil*, Thyme Leaf Oil*, Stevia Rebaudiana Extract Powder*, Citric Acid, Xanthan gum.

 I love thisRADIUS Organic Canine Toothpaste Kit.
 The fact that it’s organic and I can read every single ingredient is a huge bonus.
-And the toothbrush is the perfect size for a small to medium dog, and it comes with a nice storage case.
+And the toothbrush is the perfect size for a small to medium dog, plus it comes with a nice storage case.

 Petsmile Professional London Broil Flavor Pet Toothpaste